Setting the Mood with Essential Oils and Aromatherapy

 Massage between consenting partners eases stress, relaxes sore muscles, and can lead spontaneously into intimacy.
 Essential oils are the perfect aromatic complement to massage.
-Learn more about aromatic massages within AromaWeb's Aromatherapy Massage Article and use AromaWeb's Massage Oil Recipe to create a sensual massage oil blend.
-Select essential oils that you and your partner find seductive and that are not sensitizing to the kin.
+Learn more about aromatic massages within AromaWeb's Aromatherapy Massage Article and explore AromaWeb's Massage Oil Recipe to create a sensual massage oil blend.
+Select essential oils that you and your partner find seductive and that are not irritating/sensitizing to the kin.

 Rose Against Skin